 I love wide open spaces, adore small towns, and am elated when I get to photograph beautiful landscapes – I can’t imagine a better setting and way to see a country.

 As I was planning my trip, I knew I wouldn’t have time to do every inch of the WAW.
 My plan was to stay on it as much as possible and then use the bigger highways to get from place to place quicker when I was running behind or needed to make up mileage.

 One of the descriptions for the Wild Atlantic Way is “where land and sea collide” – yes – that point where the rocky westerly European continent collides with the Atlantic Ocean is where your road is.

-Here’s an overview map so you can plan at a high level:
+Here’s an overview driving map of Ireland with attractions so you can plan at a high level: